config.local.yaml (git-ignored)

 LLM Integration

 The LLM core microservice bridges LLM tool-calling protocols with Microbus endpoint invocations.
 Callers supply a list of canonical endpoint URLs as tools, an LLM provider hostname, and a model identifier.
 The service drives the tool-calling loop - invoking each selected endpoint over the bus and feeding results back to the LLM until it produces a final response.
-It supports Claude, ChatGPT and Gemini providers out of the box, plus any custom microservice that implements the Turn contract.
+It supports Claude, ChatGPT, Gemini, and LiteLLM providers out of the box, plus any custom microservice that implements the Turn contract.
+The LiteLLM provider fronts a LiteLLM proxy over the OpenAI Responses API wire format, reaching any model the proxy routes to.

 Configuration